All the tips you'll need!

 Whether it's your 1st or 100th time backpacking you can always learn new travel tips to help you with your next adventure!

 The worst part of any backpacking adventure is the packing.
-You know you don’t want to be lugging around a heavy bag for the whole trip but you also are not sure about how you can make your bag any lighter.
+Do you feel like you don’t know where to even start and not sure whether you are taking too much or too little or even the right things?
 Lucky for you, we have compiled a list of the Ultimate Travel Tips for Backpackers!

 Let’s start off with the most important tip

 #1 Download Offline Maps as soon as you get WiFi

 You don’t want to get lost when you’re in another country so make sure you have all the necessary resources.
 We’ve got a few tips:

 – As soon as you get any source of Wi-Fi head over to Google Maps so that it can download the maps.